equs-python/__equs__.Python/day-0-introduction-to-python/README.md

 >>> print(x)
 5
 ```
 As with the command line arguments, the input is in the form of a string.
-Unlike the command line arguments, the string is not delimited by whitespace, but by a new line character (the enter button, or `\n`).
+Unlike the command line arguments, the string is not delimited by white-space, but by a new line character (the enter button, or `\n`).

 ## 5.4 **** Problem [5 minutes] ****